Chief Joseph tipi

 Chief Joseph TipiChief Joseph Tipi

-Fall asleep to the sound of the rushing creek.
+Fall asleep to the sound of the splashing creek.
 Wake to singing birds.
 Bask in the warm sun.
 Cool your feet in the creek.

 Who Was Chief Joseph?